devrimdemiroz/devrimdemiroz.github.io/README.md

-# contactTracing
+# Tracing "Contact Tracing"
+_Last Update:Sat Mar 28 13:41:22 CET 2020_
 Just documenting covid-19 related contact trace softwares..
-Last Update:Sat Mar 28 13:41:22 CET 2020

 Chasing “Contact Trace” Softwares around the world brought me here as I was not able to find a consolidated listing of what is available.
 I hope it helps others… Please feel free to contribute.